 It is recommended to have a meal gap of about 3-4 hours before practicing pranayama.
 It is ideal to practice pranayama in the early morning hours as your mind and body will be fresh.
-Also the environment is lot more clean and pollution free during mornings.
+Also the environment is a lot cleaner and pollution free during mornings.

 5. Support And Posture:

-- Avoid pranayama asanas like Kapalabharati during pregnancy as it involves giving jerks to your stomach which is certainly not safe for your baby.
+- Avoid pranayama asanas like Kapalabharati during pregnancy as it involves giving jerks to your stomach which is certainly not safe for your baby (5).